 - Blunt force trauma to the chest wall

 - Old age

-If you experience any one or more of the following dislocated rib symptoms, you need to see your doctor right away, as some rib dislocation could cause rupture of blood vessels or internal organs around in the rib cage – PLEASE DO NO IGNORE THESE SYMPTOMS
+Some rib injuries could cause rupture of blood vessels or vital internal organs around the rib cage and can be life-threatening – PLEASE DO NO IGNORE THESE SYMPTOMS.

-Patients with a dislocated rib injury can experience following symptoms:
+Patients with a dislocated rib injury can experience the following symptoms:

-Patients usually experience more intensive pain in the morning and in the evening.
+Patients usually experience more intense pain in the morning and the evening.
 The Rib pain is more intensive if the patient lies on the side that is injured.

 - The patient will also experience pain during coughing, sneezing or more intensive chest movement, such as bending over, lifting weights, pushing or pulling.

 - Pain is experienced during coughing, sneezing or more intensive chest movement, such as bending over, lifting weight, pushing or pulling

 Tip: if you have just displaced a rib, it’s vital to apply a direct ICE on the affected area to reduce pain, discomfort, and swelling(swelling is usually a symptom of broken ribs, according to Healthline.com.

 How do you treat a displaced/dislocated rib?